-Chemistry\
+Chemistry \\\\

-CHM 100 Chemistry for the Health Sciences (3-3)
+CHM 100 Chemistry for the Health 4 hrs Sciences (3-3)

-Introduces basic concepts of inorganic, organic, and biochemistry.
+Introduces basic concepts of inorganic and organic chemistry, and biochemistry.
 Emphasizes chemical principles applied to biological systems.
 Laboratory exercises apply theory to biological and consumer products.
 Especially designed for students in allied health sciences.
 Meets the prerequisite of the Nursing program.